rydmike/rydmike.github.io/colorscheme.md

 that more, hopefully even all, Flutter Material Widgets get ColorScheme based colors correctly applied.

-There is also an issue [**(#65663)**](https://github.com/flutter/flutter/issues/65663) with ChoiceChip Widget that has a default theme that makes it almost invisible in dark-mode, this applies to both the ThemeData and ThemeData.from factory.
-This is also corrected in FlexColorScheme.
+There is also an issue [**(#65663)**](https://github.com/flutter/flutter/issues/65663) with **ChoiceChip** Widget that has a default theme that makes it almost invisible in dark-mode, this applies to both the ThemeData and ThemeData.from factories.
+This is corrected in FlexColorScheme, where a selected ChoiceChip gets a correctly used color scheme based theme also in dark-mode.

 ### Branded Surfaces and Backgrounds